acmsigsoft/EmpiricalStandards/FAQ.md

 P. Ralph (2016) Practical suggestions for improving scholarly peer review quality and reducing cycle times. _Communications of the Association for Information Systems_, (38), Article 13.

-### Aren’t many problems with peer review driven by lack of monetary compensation from the publishers to the reviewers?
+### Aren’t many problems with peer review driven by the lack of monetary compensation from the publishers to the reviewers?
 Good technical reviews demand a lot of time, and reviewers should get paid for that.

 We 100% support initiatives to financially compensate reviewers for their work.